 3.10.2 Study activity

 A student is actively studying as long as the exams are passed according to the regulations.

-Failing to meet this obligation can affect a student's right to the Danish Grants and Loans Scheme (SU).
+If the study activity is not maintained, this may affect the student's right to the Danish Grants and Loans Scheme (SU).